BMW i8: BMW Vision EfficientDynamics (2009)

-BMW Vision EfficientDynamics concept car was a plug-in hybrid with a 1.5L three-cylinder turbo-diesel engine.
+The BMW Vision EfficientDynamics was a plug-in hybrid concept car with a 1.5L three-cylinder turbo-diesel engine.
 Additionally, there were two electric motors with 139 hp.
 It allowed an acceleration to 100 km/h in 4.8 seconds, with an electronically limited top speed of 250 km/h.

 According to BMW, the average fuel consumption in the EU test cycle (KV01) was 3.76 L/100km, with a carbon dioxide emission rating of 99 grams per kilometer (1,3 L/100 km and 33g CO_{2}/kabelham; EU-PHEV ECE-R101).
 The estimated all-electric range was 50 km, and the 24-liter petrol tank extended the total vehicle range to up to 700 km.
 The lightweight chassis was made mainly from aluminum.
 The windshield, top, doors, and fenders were made from polycarbonate glass, with the body having a drag coefficient of 0.22.

 The designers of the BMW Vision EfficientDynamics concept were Mario Majdandzic for the exterior and Jochen Paesen (lead interior design), Markus Speck (interior design), and Felix Staudacher former Baerlin (detail design) for the interior.
 While Jochen Paesen took care of the main interior theme, Markus Speck was in charge of the seats, all the visible structure, and some details.
 Felix Baerlin supported Jochen Paesen on details including the steering wheel and center console.

 The vehicle was unveiled at the 2009 International Motor Show Germany, followed by Auto China 2010.